 10. Buckaroo Holiday from Rodeo (1942) by Aaron Copland

 In striving to forge a uniquely American style of classical music, Copland created such a definitive sound that several decades of composers borrowed.
-His music for the ballet Rodeo, which springs to a start with this opening movement, was written during a decade-long blitz of incredible musical invention.
+His music for the ballet Rodeo, which leaps to a start with this opening movement, was written during a decade-long blitz of incredible musical invention.
 If Buckaroo Holiday reminds you of old westerns, it’s because their musical DNA traces back directly to Copland’s landmark compositions.
 See also: Copland's Appalachian Spring, particularly its 2-part conclusion of "Simple Gifts" hymn and sublime coda.

 11. Allegro non troppo (4th movement) from Symphony No. 5 (1937) by Dmitri Shostkovich

 Think YOUR job is hard?
 Imagine being forced to perform a highly creative job with a gun to your back.
 As a “response to justified criticism” from Stalin himself, this Russian composer delivered a piece that functions brilliantly on two levels: 1) as an orchestral show-stopper and 2) as a veiled criticism of the Soviet establishment, camouflaged as propaganda.
 For an example of how Shostakovich accomplished this, consider the abrupt change from minor to major key and exaggerated celebration during this symphony’s final minute.
 Perceptive listeners may hear terror lurking beneath the triumph.
 See also: Shostakovich’s Symphony No. 7, especially the 1st movement for its jaw-dropping invasion march.

 12. Adagio for Strings (1936) by Samuel Barber